mklapal/hiring_front2/README.md

 If you get stacked with this example try to deliver at least whatever part you can.
 Doesn't matter it is not 100%, this way we can see how you think and code.
 Always better to see something than nothing :)

+If you can't do the Backbone part you may finish d3 part might or vice versa :)

 # Create a d3.js graph in existing js app
 ----------------------------------------------------------------------